simon-ritchie/apysc/docstring_markdowns/apysc/_event/document_mouse_wheel_interface.md

 ## `unbind_wheel_event_all_from_document` function docstring

-Unbind all wheel event from document (overall window).
+Unbind all wheels event from the document (overall window).

 ## `unbind_wheel_event_from_document` function docstring

-Unbind specified handler's wheel event from document (overall window).<hr>
+Unbind a specified handler's wheel event from a document (overall window).<hr>

 **[Parameters]**